TURKS AND CAICOS ISLANDS

 under the law of the Islands of which he or she has been convicted;

-(c) for the imposition of restrictions on the movement or residence within the Islands or the right to leave the Islands of public officers
+(c)for the imposition of restrictions on the movement or residence within the Islands or the right to leave the Islands of public officers

-(i) no restriction may be imposed by virtue only of this paragraph on the right of any such person, so long as he or she is lawfully
+(i)no restriction may be imposed by virtue only of this paragraph on the right of any such person, so long as he or she is lawfully

 present in the Islands, to move freely throughout the Islands and to reside anywhere in the Islands;

-(ii) no restriction may be imposed by virtue only of this paragraph on the right of any such person to leave the Islands; and
+(ii)no restriction may be imposed by virtue only of this paragraph on the right of any such person to leave the Islands; and

-in subsection (5) are satisfied;
+subsection (4) are satisfied;

-(e) for the imposition of restrictions on the acquisition or use by any person of land or other property in the Islands;
+(e)for the imposition of restrictions on the acquisition or use by any person of land or other property in the Islands;

-(f) for the imposition of restrictions, by order of a court, on the movement or residence within the Islands of any person or on any
+(f)for the imposition of restrictions, by order of a court, on the movement or residence within the Islands of any person or on any

 person's right to leave the Islands either in consequence of his or her having been found guilty of a criminal offence under the law of